The importance of passwords

 - these same hackers could use your e-mail account to send malicious messages to everyone in your address book, Inbox and others?

 - you could be held legally responsible for any damage caused by someone using your account?
-Refer to the Policy 116: IT Resources Acceptable Use for more information.
+Refer to the Policy 116: Use and Security of Information Technology Assets for more information.

 Choosing the right password

 - previously employed passwords or variations of them

 - proper names,

 - common character sequences such as “123456”, mar2004

 - personal details such as variations of your own name, your spouse’s and pet’s names, license plate numbers, social insurance numbers, and birthdates

 - create passwords that are at least 10 characters in length